 For decades, criminologists have noted the overlap between being a perpetrator and being a victim of delinquency.
-Albert Cohen and James Short, Jr. have observed that:
+Albert Cohen and James Short have observed that:

 Any act-delinquent or otherwise-depends on "something about the actor," that is, something about his values, his goals, his interests, his temperament, or, speaking inclusively, his personality, and it depends also on "something about the situation" in which he finds himself.
-Change either actor or situation and you get a different act for delinquent acts always depend on appropriate combinations of actor and situation.
+Change either actor or situation and you get a different act for delinquent acts always depend on appropriate combinations of actor and situation.23 opportunities to both offend and be targeted by offenders.

-Delinquency and victimization coincide for two reasons.
-First, the most serious delinquents (discussed later in this chapter) are so immersed in antisocial behaviors that they have increased opportunities to both offend and to be targeted by offenders.
 This link segues into the second reason for overlap between offending and victimization, which pertains to lifestyle factors.
-Adolescents who commit delinquency are more likely to associate with peers who commit delinquency, more likely to abuse alcohol and other drugs, more likely to have their "misbehavior" interfere with school success, and overall more likely to engage in diverse forms of crime.
-Juvenile delinquents and victims of delinquency are basically drawn from the same population pool.
-Using data from the NYSFS (described later in this chapter), several criminologists found that delinquency was the strongest predictor of being the victim of assault, robbery, larceny, and vandalism.
-The effect of a youth's involvement in a delinquent lifestyle even accounted for significant effects of other important correlates of delinquency, such as gender.
-Indeed, in a systematic review of the delinquent-victimization overlap, Mark Berg observed, "Individuals who perpetrate violence and those who suffer from it share a similar demographic and social profile.
-In fact, victims and offenders are not always drawn from distinct groups; they are one in the same."25
+Adolescents who commit delinquency are more likely to associate with peers who commit delinquency, more likely to abuse alcohol and other drugs, more likely to have their "misbehavior" interfere with school success, and overall more likely to engage in diverse forms of crime.24 Janet Lauritsen and her colleagues suggest that juvenile delinquents and victims of delinquency are basically drawn from the same population pool.
+Using data from the National Youth Survey (described later in this chapter), Lauritsen and her associates found that delinquency was the strongest predictor of being the victim of assault, robbery, larceny, and vandalism.
+The effect of a youth's involvement in a delinquent lifestyle even accounted for significant effects of other important correlates of delinquency, such as gender.25